obsolism/obsolism/icons.md

 <img alt="Obsolist Cross" src="images/obsolist_cross.svg" width="200"/>

 The Obsolist Cross doubles as both an hourglass and two opposing arrows.
-Representing the uncompromising march of time and the stagnant battle of progress and regression.
+It represents both the uncompromising march of time and the stagnant battle of progress and regression.

 ## The Inverted Cross